International Aviation

 World

-This rating indicates that a government’s NDCs in the most stringent part of its “fair share” range: it is consistent with the Paris Agreement’s 1.5°C limit.
-For sectors, the rating indicates that the target is consistent with the Paris Agreement’s 1.5°C limit.
+This rating indicates that the target is consistent with the Paris Agreement’s 1.5°C limit.

 Overview

 The United Kingdom includes emissions from outgoing (international) flights in its sixth carbon budget and will extend its 2050 net zero target to cover emissions from international bunkers (aviation and shipping), which are both positive developments.
-However, the government’s July 2022 Jet Zero strategy to bring domestic and international aviation emissions to net zero by 2050 is unambitious and insufficient.
-The strategy shows that the UK Government understands ‘net zero aviation’ to mean increasing real CO2 emissions from 19 MtCO2 in 2019 to 33 MtCO2 in 2050 and reaching net zero through accounting with the UK ETS, CORSIA and other offsetting measures.
+However, the previous government’s July 2022 Jet Zero strategy to bring domestic and international aviation emissions to net zero by 2050 is unambitious and insufficient.
+The strategy shows that the UK government understands ‘net zero aviation’ to mean increasing real CO2 emissions from 19 MtCO2 in 2019 to 33 MtCO2 in 2050 and reaching net zero through accounting with the UK ETS, CORSIA and other offsetting measures.

 To the best of our knowledge, China has not set any targets for the reduction of international aviation’s climate impact.

-International Civil Aviation Organization (ICAO) target
+International Civil Aviation Organization (ICAO)

-ICAO target Formulation of target Carbon neutral growth from 2020 onwards
+Target Carbon neutral growth from 2020

 Coverage CO2 only

-IATA 2050 target Formulation of target Net zero carbon by 2050
+Target Net zero carbon by 2050

 Coverage CO2 only